nha/yada/dev/resources/user-guide.md

 </table>

 Remember, Clojure automatically boxes and unboxes Java primitives, so you can treat a `java.lang.Integer` value as a Java `int` primitive.

+Let's show how these types work with another example :-

 <example ref="PathParameterCoerced"/>